Today's Articles

 Johnny Hodges

 Johnny Hodges was born on this date in 1907.
-He was a Black saxophonist.
+He was a Black jazz saxophonist.

 Born in Cambridge, Massachusetts, and regarded by his peers as possessing a natural gift, he was mostly a self-taught musician.
 He received some instruction from Sidney Bechet, whom he replaced in Willie "The Lion" Smith's band in the early 1920s.
 He joined Chick Webb's band in 1926, and two years later began his legendary association with Duke Ellington that would last essentially until the end of his life.

-Hodges was the premier soloist and section leader in Ellington's orchestra over nearly four decades, and the most influential alto saxophonist before Charlie Parker.
+Hodges was Ellington's orchestra's premier soloist and section leader over nearly four decades and the most influential alto saxophonist before Charlie Parker.

-He worked outside the Ellington orchestra again in 1958 and 1961, though Ellington's style always stayed with him, just as his own style would always remain a signature of Ellington's orchestra.
-After Hodges died on May 11, 1970, in New York City, Ellington remarked, "Our band will never sound the same."
+He worked outside the Ellington orchestra again in 1958 and 1961, though Ellington's style stayed with him, just as it would always remain a signature of Ellington's orchestra.
+After Hodges died in New York City on May 11, 1970, Ellington remarked, "Our band will never sound the same."

 To Become a Musician or Singer